15Five Glossary of Terms

 F

-• Feedback: Feedback is a common term used to describe any response to a question: could be specifically referring to the Request feedback feature or as broad as feedback received from a peer in a review cycle.
+• Feedback (feature): Feedback is a common term used to describe any response to a question: could be specifically referring to the Request feedback feature or as broad as feedback received from a peer in a review cycle.
 Regardless of where the feedback is appearing or coming from, here is an article to help you give the most effective feedback possible.

 • Followers: Other people can request to view your Check-ins, regardless of their grouping or position within the company.
 These people are referred to as ‘followers’, and have commenting and liking privileges for your Check-in just like your direct manager.
 If someone requests to be a follower for your Check-ins, you will need to give them approval before they can see anything.
 You can also grant direct access for someone to view your Check-ins without them requesting first.
 To learn more about this process refer to our tutorial.